Kauai Travel Guide

 - Hike the Na Pali Coast.
 This is where you get to see the true beauty of Kauai — the crystal blue shorelines, greenery, and waterfalls.
 You see it all!
 The full 11-mile Kalalau Trail hike is legit and can be difficult in parts of the trail.
 An easier hike is the 4-mile hike to Hanakapi’ai Falls, which is a 100-foot waterfall.
 A popular hike is the Ke’e Beach to Hanakai’ai Beach which is usually highly trafficked but well worth it.

 Hike down to Hideaway Beach.
 This is the beach between the St. Regis and Puu Poa condos in Princeville and it is a well-known secret.
 It is a steep hike with rope and railings to help you down.
-It is best to go down when it is not muddy or slipping may happen.
+It is best to go down when it is not muddy or slipping and sliding may happen.
 We hiked it every single day and loved it.
 It is a quick hike and straight-down, but well worth it!
-We laid on the beach and relaxed, snorkeled and saw huge sea turtles, and just swam in the ocean.
-We saw bigger turtles here than in Turtle Cove.
+We laid on the beach, relaxed, snorkeled and saw huge sea turtles, and just swam in the ocean.
+We were surprised to see bigger turtles at Hideaway Beach than in Turtle Cove.

 Surf and Boogie Board at Hanalei Bay Beach Park.
 This has it all…the ocean and mountain views in a cozy bay.
 We rented a surfboard from the local Hanalei Surf Company for such a reasonable price.
-During the summer, the waves are tame and all of my kids got up on a surfboard and boogie boarded as well.
+During the summer, the waves are tame and all of my kids got up on a surfboard.
+They loved to boogie board as well.

 Snorkeling and Surfing at Tunnels (Makua) Beach.
 During the summer, this is a popular spot for surfing, or just laying out on the beach.